The Resilient

 Registration is now closed for the

-Please add your name to the interest list below for the next cohort.
+Please add your name to the Interest List for the June 2024 cohort.

-Get updates about the application process for the St. Francis Xavier cohort.
-Registration will open on December 1st.
+Get updates about the application process for June 2024 cohort.
+Registration will open on June 1st.

-Join Marion Moreland, the RCC Lead Navigator and Dr. Peter for a 65-minute meeting all about what it means to apply for the RCC and what it is like.
-We answer many questions from a live audience.
-Click here to stream just the audio.
+Join Marion Moreland, the RCC Lead Navigator and Dr. Peter for a 90-minute meeting all about what it means to apply for the RCC and what it is like.
+We answered many questions from a live audience.
+Click here to get an audio-only link.

 Check out David Saunder's experience of the Resilient Catholics Community in this three minute-video.